Markov chain Monte Carlo (MCMC)

 Usually, there is more than one target distribution, in which case it must be determined whether it is best to sample from target distributions individually, in groups, or all at once.
 Block updating refers to splitting a multivariate vector into groups called blocks, and each block is sampled separately.
 A block may contain one or more parameters.

 Parameters are usually grouped into blocks such that parameters within a block are as correlated as possible, and parameters between blocks are as independent as possible.
-This strategy retains as much of the parameter correlation as possible for blockwise sampling, as opposed to componentwise sampling where parameter correlation is ignored.
+This strategy retains as much of the parameter correlation as possible for blockwise sampling, as opposed to componentwise sampling where parameter correlation is often ignored.
 The

 PosteriorChecks function can be used on the output of previous runs to find highly correlated parameters, and the